mconlon17/vivo-foundation/README.md

 ### Version 2.0

-Version 2.0 will continue to support VIVO 1.5 ontology.
-We expect to complete VIVO Tools 2.0 by March 2015.
+Version 2.0 will support VIVO 1.6 and VIVO-ISF.
+We expect to complete VIVO Tools 2.0 by September 2015.

 Additionally,
 VIVO Tools 2.0 will have modules and a setup.py.
-We tried hard to keep everything very simple -- one file, no install procedure, one import statement -- but best practice is to organize the code into smaller modules and use only the modules one needs.
+We tried to keep everything very simple -- one file, no install procedure, one import statement -- but best practice is to organize the code into smaller modules and use only the modules one needs.